 If your training shorts have a good liner, you can forgo any extra underwear.
 The liner will provide the support and modesty that a pair of briefs will.

 In general, synthetic material is best for sport shorts.
-Materials like polyester tend to be lighter, wick sweat away from your body, and they tend to dry quicker.
+Materials like polyester tend to be lighter, wick sweat away from your body, and tend to dry more quickly.